 The Need to Monitor Kidney Function With Certain Drugs

 Experts have suggested that after the initial assessment of kidney function, physicians should consider regular monitoring “after starting or increasing the dosage of drugs associated with nephrotoxicity, especially those used chronically in patients with multiple risk factors” for impaired kidney function, Dr. Naughton noted.
-If there is any sign of kidney impairment, the provider should review the medications you are taking in order to identify which one is causing the problem.
+If there is any sign of kidney harm, the provider should review the medications you are taking in order to identify which one is causing the problem.

 “If multiple medications are present and the patient is clinically stable, physicians should start by discontinuing the drug most recently added to the patient’s medication regimen.”
 Once that has been taken care of, further harm to the kidneys may be minimized by keeping blood pressure stable, staying hydrated, and temporarily avoiding the use of other medications that may cause nephrotoxicity.